OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/simple-time-off-request/README.md

 Add the image URL and adjust the background image position for different responsive layouts.
 Update the overlaid text as needed, ensuring the font color remains ```Dark``` for readability in both light and dark themes.

-#### 3) Update Video Information
+#### 3) Update Input Fields

-Modify the details or statistics as desired.
+Modify the input fields and values to capture the required data.

 #### 4) Update Button Copy and Actions

 Customize button text and add or remove actions to suit your needs. <br>
-For icons, use the color #818181 to ensure readability in light/dark modes.
-Icons should fit edge-to-edge in a 16x16 square.
-Save them as transparent PNGs at 2x size for good resolution across endpoints.
-Access Fluent icon asset links in the [Resources section](#resources--tools) on this page.

 <br>